Polycademy/Dragoon/src/Controllers/CONTROLLERS.md

 These represent the hierarchies of the API url.
 All class functions are mapped to HTTP methods.

-All QP and Payload and Headers are passed via the Request Object GET ($id = false)
+All Query Parameters and Payload and Headers are passed via the Request Object GET ($id = false)
 POST
 PUT ($id = false)